shdzhng/MoodTrackingJournal/README.md

 ## Usage

 In Mooday journal view, users can download, post, edit, sort, delete, view and sort their journal entries.
+In addition to the Google Map Places autocomplete feature, users are also able to use their current location.

  ![Mooday Basics Demo](https://media.giphy.com/media/7GbcBZo834ZjTUzarw/giphy.gif)